 The more employees and partners collaborate on documents, the greater the need for watertight document control.
 Before the cloud, workers had to send files back and forth as email attachments to be worked on by one user at a time.
 Sooner or later, usually, sooner, you end up with a mess of conflicting file content, formats and titles.

-It’s clear that cloud accounting is an attractive option for being on top of your financial management, financial reporting, income and expenses; and there is a whole slew of other reasons on why it is beneficial to SMEs.
+It’s clear that cloud accounting is an attractive option for being on top of your financial management, financial reporting, income and expenses; and there is a whole slew of other reasons on why cloud accounting solutions for small business is beneficial.
 Since each business is different, the transition to cloud-based processes may seem intimidating at first.
 But with the right expertise or partner, those benefits can quickly materialize.

 Here at Lumos, we try our best to create sustainable solutions.
-If you are in need of a cloud accounting solution, contact us and let us help you today.
+If you are in need of cloud solutions for accounting firms, contact us and let us help you today.